mmintel/chrome-bybit-extension/README.md

 ## Disclaimer

 This project is a third party tool and not associated with Bybit.
 Use at your own risk.
+This extension only works with Bybit as it reads market data to save you time.
+If you are just looking for a calculator to use on any exchange you should go to [Kite's Risk Calculator](https://risk-reward-calc.netlify.app/).